 Well 2009 is here and underway.
 The holidays have brought new beaming brides and grooms that are ready and eager to begin their wedding planning process.As a Wedding and Event Planner, I have many different hats to wear.
-Not only am I the Brides new best friend, but also it’s my job to put on my thinking cap and help her create the wedding of her dreams.This is one main reason Brides hire wedding coordinators; to make them aware of what’s new, what’s hot, and what are the latest trends.So I decided to make my own list for January 2009 of what I predict we will see more of and what could be the new “IT” thing this year.
+Not only am I the Brides new best friend, but also it’s my job to put on my thinking cap and help her create the wedding of her dreams.This is one main reason Brides hire wedding coordinators; to make them aware of what’s new, what’s hot, and what are the latest trends.So I decided to make my own list on my new Monogrammed Note Cards for January 2009 of what I predict we will see more of and what could be the new “IT” thing this year.
 If you are in Connecticut and looking for a great photographer then I highly recommend Chris and Becca Connecticut Wedding Photography they do amazing photos.

 1.Bouquet Wraps:(See photos) The Bridal Bouquet has always been such a cherished piece to the bride’s attire.
 Some brides like it to be subtle and elegant; while others prefer it to be bold and edgy.
 The Bridal Bouquet is such an import accessory , and should be treated as such!
 Whether you’re planning a subtle white bouquet or a vibrant Fuchsia- MAKE A STATEMENT and make it your Own!

 -Turn your Satin Ribbon on your stem into a Keepsake; have a calligrapher print your vows or a special quote on it prior to your wedding with a Foam Board Printing service to have a special detail at your wedding, also as souvenirs for the guests.Make sure that you use a high quality ribbon (Midori).If you don’t want to purchase the ribbon yourself, ask your florist.(Calligraphy: Wendy Ware Designer)